 The first-encounter aesthetic rush

-Still, like most things, the video also left us with more questions than anything else.
+Still, like most things, the video left us with more questions than anything else.

 The selling point of the video is that it depicts the world of “township cults and teen gangs.”
 That sounds interesting, but we don’t see much of that in the video.
 Instead we get kids — apparently members of a Langa, Cape Town-dance troupe (“Happy Feet”)– and Spoek.
 And lots of chalk-blowing.
 Also, we wondered whether the trance-like dancing featured in the video is really that big in Langa (or any other Cape Town neighborhood).

-More generally, we’re trying to figure out why it is that the videos that generally become popular outside of (especially) South Africa and that enters popular “hipster” circles or sites based in North America and Europe, tend to be those that tick one or all the boxes of what appeals to us about our Dark Other: if it’s not poverty and the crying and dying show, Africa is voodoo, (black) magic, primitivity, and all that is inscribed within the realm of the “unknowable.”
-(Though not as layered, see also Die Antwoord’s latest attempt at attention, “Rich Bitch“.)
+More generally, we’re trying to figure out why it is that the videos that generally become popular outside of South Africa and that enters popular “hipster” circles or sites based in North America and Europe (every taste-maker site has posted this video), tend to be those that tick one or all the boxes of what appeals to us about our Dark Other: if it’s not poverty and the crying and dying show, Africa is voodoo, (black) magic, primitivity, and all that is inscribed within the realm of the “unknowable.”
+Though not as layered as Spoek’s “Control” video, Die Antwoord’s latest attempt at attention, “Rich Bitch” is a case in point.)

 We detect Hugo’s hand in the direction of the aesthetics in “In Control”: the South African photographer, remember him for his Nollywood images, co-directed the video.
 His characteristic interest in creating visual links between the surreal, blackness, and the occult are rehashed here, in moving images.
 Here, the boys and girls of Happy Feet become cut-throat child-soldiers/zombies in an other-worldly, bombed out apocalyptic landscape, dabbling in the occult and snuff-games.
 The black-and-white island of order-disorder is remarkably absent of adults, and death looms as large as the Christianity offered by Spoek–the sole adult here, luminescent in white, marked with the cross.
 In one frame, the boys shave an initiate’s head: the wall behind is inscribed with the message: “OUT OF ORDER.”